 Little Money Leaks Cause a Lot of Damage

 Most people don’t get a credit card and then quickly go out and charge $10,000 worth of stuff over a few days or even a few weeks.
 But the drip, drip, drip of making small and medium sized purchases over a few years that ends up in $10,000 or $20,000 worth of credit card debt is a pretty common story.

 [tweetherder]Money leaks can cause a lot of damage- How to plug the leaks for good: [/tweetherder]

 So how do you get rid of your money leaks?
 You actively take control and take steps to prevent them.

 If we had turned off the water to the house when we left town like we knew we should, we would not have experienced the damage and inconvenience of a water leak.
 If you take control of your money by sitting down and doing a written spending plan (yes, a budget) every month and stick to it, you’ll find where the money leaks are and learn to plug them up, allowing you to stop living on more than you make.

 Of course, there’s a lot more you have to do to repair and restore the damage that your money leaks have caused by drip, drip, dripping over the years, but getting control and stopping the drip is one of the first steps in the process.
 When you begin to stop the dripping and begin repairing the damage to your financial house, then you start winning with money!

 Here’s a passage from the Old Testament that I think sums up money leaks very well:

-“Give careful thought to your ways, you have planted much but harvested little.
+“Give careful thought to your ways; you have planted much but harvested little.
 You eat but never have enough.
-You drink, but never have your fill.
-You put on clothes, but are not warm.
+Drink, but never have your fill.
+Put on clothes, but are not warm.
 You earn wages, only to put them into a bag with holes in it.”- Haggai 1:5-6